North Cadbury

-North Cadbury is a village and civil parish 5 mi west of Wincanton, by the River Cam, in the South Somerset district of Somerset, England.
+North Cadbury is a village and civil parish 5 mi west of Wincanton, by the River Cam, in Somerset, England.
 It shares its parish council with nearby Yarlington and its civil parish includes the village of Galhampton, which got its name from the settlement of the rent-paying peasants, and the hamlet of Woolston.
+In 2021 the parish had a population of 1,009, up from 950 in 2011.

 History

 The name Cadbury means Cada's fort and refers to Cadbury Castle.

 The parish was part of the hundred of Catsash.

 Feudal barony of North Cadbury

 In the Domesday Book of 1086 the manor is recorded as held as part of the extensive fiefdom of Turstin FitzRolf, the supposed standard-bearer to William the Conqueror at the Battle of Hastings in 1066.
 The lands held by Turstin were subsequently proved to have been held under the feudal tenure per baroniam, making the holder a feudal baron.
 The caput of this barony is stated by Professor Ivor Sanders (1960) to have been North Cadbury, although Turstin's central area of operation seems to have been around Caerleon Castle on the English border with Glamorgan, South Wales.

 Turstin seems to have been banished in about 1088, possibly having opposed King William II of England in his struggle for the English crown with his elder brother Robert Curthose, Duke of Normandy.
 The fiefdom then passed to Wynebald de Ballon, newly arrived with his brother Hamelin de Ballon from Maine, France.
 Wynebald was a close associate of King William Rufus, and probably received Turstin's fiefdom as a reward for services unknown.
 Wynebald's centre of operation was at Caerleon Castle, on the River Usk, higher up which was founder Abergavenny Castle by his brother Hamelin.
 Even further up the river Usk was situated the caput of the great Marcher Lordship of Bernard de Newmarch at Brecon.
 Wynebald de Ballon's 2 sons died without issue and his heir to the barony became his daughter Mabilia, the wife of a certain "Henry de Newmarch".
 No evidence has survived as to the ancestry of Henry de Newmarch, but circumstantial evidence suggests that he was descended from Bernard de Newmarch, Marcher Lord of Brecon, by a first marriage.
 Bernard's sole heiress was certainly his only daughter by his last marriage to Sibila.
 Bernard is said to have had children by a first marriage, as mention of them is made in a charter to the monks of Brecon, in which he speaks of sons and daughters, especially devising the lands of Costinio for the welfare of the soul of his son Philip.